ssbc/rooms2/docs/Participation/Tunneled authentication.md

 Note that in current room server implementation in JavaScript, [`opts.origin`](https://github.com/staltz/ssb-room/blob/e78d54887682664def36d48ca9e648fc609478e9/tunnel/server.js#L100) in the room is calculated from secret-handshake, so it can be trusted to be authentic.

-For the next version of rooms, if we want `opts.origin` to also contain the origin peer's address (ssb-tunnel address or full alias string), then we need other means of verifying that the origin address is authentic.
-E.g. if it's a full alias string, maybe the receiving peer performs [host resolution](../Alias/Host%20resolution.md) and [alias resolution](../Alias/Alias%20resolution.md), or maybe the receiving peer takes the ssb-tunnel address and verifies that the ID matches with the secret-handshake-given ID.
+For the next version of rooms, if we want `opts.origin` to also contain the origin peer's address (ssb-tunnel address or alias endpoint), then we need other means of verifying that the origin address is authentic.
+E.g. if it's an [alias endpoint URL](../Alias/Web%20endpoint.md), maybe the receiving peer visits the alias JSON endpoint then [consumes the alias](../Alias/Alias%20consumption.md), or maybe the receiving peer takes the ssb-tunnel address and verifies that the ID matches with the secret-handshake-given ID.